MicrosoftDocs/WSL/WSL/case-sensitivity.md

 ## Troubleshooting

+### My directory has files that are mixed case and require case sensitivity but Windows FS tools will not recognize these files

+To use Windows file system tools to work on a Linux directory that contains mixed case files, you will need to create a brand new directory and set it to be case-sensitive, then copy the files into that directory (using git clone or untar).
+The files will remain mixed case.
+(Note that if you have already tried moving the files to a case-insensitive directory and there were conflicts, there were likely some files that were overwritten and will no longer be available.)

 ### Error: The directory is not empty

 You cannot change the case sensitivity setting on a directory that contains other files or directories.
 Try creating a new directory, changing the setting, then copying your mixed-case files into it.